xTornaido/Heartbleed/README.md

 You can always add more commands if you like.

 # To add a command (Server.py)
-Inside of the function, commandHQ() just below the command variable write the following code:
+Inside of the function, commandHQ() just below the command variable write the following code

-    ```javascript
+    ```JavaScript
     if(command == "{number}"):
         try:
             argument = input(format + "Enter argument: ") # Use this if you need an argument